jboss-bpms/openshift-cartridge-brms/README.md

 * There are two maven process builds involved in this cartridge:
 1.- Maven build for the developer cartridge git repository maven project
     Build performed when pushing data into the cartridge git repository
-2.- Maven build for the BPMS webapp projects
+2.- Maven build for the BRMS webapp projects
-    Build performed when user hints <code>Build&Deploy</code> button in BPMS application
+    Build performed when user hints <code>Build&Deploy</code> button in BRMS application

 * Both maven processes uses same Maven settings file available in your cartridge repository at location  <code>.openshift/config/settings.xml</code>
 * User can use this Maven settings file to take control of the configuration for Maven builds, such as adding or removing external repositories.